DPDK/dpdk/doc/guides/prog_guide/hash_lib.rst

 Example of addition:

-Like lookup, the primary and secondary buckets are indentified.
+Like lookup, the primary and secondary buckets are identified.
 If there is an empty slot in the primary bucket, primary and secondary signatures are stored in that slot, key and data (if any) are added to the second table and an index to the position in the second table is stored in the slot of the first table.
 If there is no space in the primary bucket, one of the entries on that bucket is pushed to its alternative location,